Procrastination is your enemy. It is so easy to put off projects and major writing assignments until the last minute.

 Draw on Your Own Knowledge and Experience to Select Good Informational Speech Topics

 The best informational speech that you can give will be based on something that you know.
 It will be even better if the topic is something about which you are passionate.
 So, sit down and write a master list of things that interest you and that you can talk about with a fair degree of expertise.
 As you write, don't edit yourself.
 Just get all of your topic ideas out on paper.

 Once your list is complete, it is time to figure out which topic you will use.
 This is when you should consider your audience.
 How old is your audience?
 What is likely to interest them?
 If you have a few things on your list that stand out as appealing to your audience, highlight them.
 If you have a few items that stand out as topics that wouldn't be very appealing, go ahead and scratch those out.
 Next, take some time to consider which topics would be easiest for you to speak about.
 Use this process to narrow down your choices.
 Eventually, you should be able to pick a single topic that is perfect.

 Write Your Speech Outline

 Now that you've learned how to select speech topics for college students and others, it is time to write your outline.
-This should include an introduction of yourself, an introduction of your topic, the main points that you wish to make to your audience, and finally a conclusion to your speech.
+This should include an introduction of yourself, an introduction to your topic, the main points that you wish to make to your audience, and finally, a conclusion to your speech.
 Your initial outline should be very simple and contain only facts.

 Fill Your Speech in With Anecdotes Humor and Passion